-Use the "File" menu at the top of the stage to create, save, load, and export images.
+Before you can do anything, you need create a new image (or load one that you have already).
+You can use the "File" menu at the top of the stage to create, save, load, and export images.
 Use the buttons on the left to switch tools, and click the color rectangle above them to change the drawing color.

 The "Image" and "Filter" menus let you change the image in various ways.